rsimon/scala-force-layout/README.md

 * "Mutable state, everywhere." _// TODO the code is really ugly and needs to be made more functional & Scala-idiomatic_
 * "Speed is of the essence." _// TODO improve performance via [Barnes-Hut](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)_
 * "Where can I click?" _// TODO create a renderer that produces an interactive graph_
-* "Yeah, but I want my labels green!" _// TODO add a mechanism to control fill, line and font style_
+* "Yeah, but I want my labels pink!" _// TODO add a mechanism to control fill, line and font style_

 ## License